 \subsection{Knowledge Graph Embedding}

-A large quantity of methods for knowledge graph embedding have been proposed.
-Translation-based methods are developed to capture the translation property in entities.
-Some early models such as TransE \cite{TransE}, TransH \cite{TransH} and TransR \cite{TransR} project entities and relations into vectors and regard the relation as translational operations to transform the head entity into the tail entity.
-Later proposed methods such as TransD \cite{TransD} and TranSparse \cite{TranSparse} extend them by adding constrain conditions for entity and relation projections, and obtain considerable performance improvements.
-Recent proposed KGE model RotatE \cite{RotatE} innovatively regard the relation as the rotation from head entity to tail entity in the complex embedding space, which is inspired by Euler formula.
+Numerous methods for knowledge graph embedding have been proposed, with translation-based methods developed to capture the translation property in entities.
+Seminal models, for instance, TransE \cite{TransE}, TransH \cite{TransH}, and TransR \cite{TransR}, project entities and relations as vectors and consider the relation as translational operations designed to transform the head entity into the tail entity.
+Subsequent models such as TransD \cite{TransD} and TranSparse \cite{TranSparse} extend it by adding constrain conditions for entity and relation projections, resulting in considerable performance enhancements.

-Besides, early semantic matching methods RESCAL \cite{RESCAL} and DistMult\cite{DistMult} utilize tensor decomposition and matrix multiplication to capture the different attributes of entities.
-ComplEx \cite{ComplEx} extends them by expanding projection space into the complex space that enables to tackle the symmetric and anti-symmetric relations between head and tail entities.
-TuckER \cite{TuckER} leverages Tucker decomposition \cite{Tuckerde} to represent entities and relations in knowledge graphs, and it can generalize the past semantic matching methods by tensor factorization.
-LowFER \cite{LowFER} is an extension of TuckER by employing multi-modal factorized bilinear pooling \cite{MFB} to improve the model expressiveness of entity and relation embeddings, which restricts the decomposition rank of tensors to alleviate the high computation and memory requirement problem.